eimenhmdt/explain-code-vs-extension/README.md

 ## Known Issues

-If the OpenAI API key is not set, the extension will not work.
+- If the OpenAI API key is not set, the extension will not work.
+- The function to explain whole files only works for small files, as the OpenAI API has a limit of 4000 tokens (approx. 3000 words) per request.

 ## Release Notes